 Dr. Cohen is a board-certified radiologist with a certificate of added qualifications in pediatric imaging currently serving as the radiologist-in-chief and director of radiology at LeBonheur Children’s Hospital, and the executive chair of radiology at the University of Tennessee Health Science Center.
 He is Professor of Radiology, Pediatrics and Obstetrics & Gynecology.
 The child of immigrants and Holocaust survivors, he was drawn to medicine as a teenager for the opportunities the profession offered to contribute to society and help others.
-He graduated high school, with honors, and entered the Brooklyn College-Downstate 7 Year BA-MD program.
-He earned a Bachelor of Arts in chemistry from the City University of New York in 1973.
-Dr. Cohen subsequently completed a Doctor of Medicine at the State University of New York Downstate Health Sciences University in 1976, and returned to the school in 1981 as an assistant professor of radiology, rising to become the medical director of the diagnostic medical imaging program by 1985.
-Dr. Cohen joined North Shore University Hospital-Cornell University Medical College in 1988 as an associate professor of radiology, associate chief of the division of CT/US/MR and chief of pediatric computed tomography and ultrasound at North Shore University Hospital, where he continued to practice until 1993, when he returned to SUNY Downstate Health Sciences University.
+He graduated from Stuyvesant High School, with honors, and entered the Brooklyn College-Downstate 7 Year BA-MD program.
+He earned a Bachelor of Arts in chemistry from Brooklyn College (City University of New York) in 1973. and a Doctor of Medicine at the State University of New York Downstate Health Sciences University in 1976.
+He returned to the school in 1985 as an assistant professor of radiology and Director of Diagnostic Ultrasound.
+He became the medical director of the diagnostic medical imaging program.
+Dr. Cohen joined North Shore University Hospital-Cornell University Medical College in 1988 as an associate professor of radiology, associate chief of the division of CT/US/MR and chief of pediatric cross-sectional imaging, where he continued to practice until 1993, when he returned to SUNY Downstate.

-Dr. Cohen has been named as one of Memphis Magazine’s Best Doctors in Memphis for over ten consecutive years, and he was included on Castle Connolly’s list of the Best Doctors in America each year since 2007.
+Dr. Cohen has been named to Best Doctors in America as well as to Castle Connolly’s Top for over 15 consecutive years.
 He attributes his success to dedication and hard work, and is proud to have exerted a positive impact on his patients, students and the future of the profession.
 Dr. Cohen is a fellow of the American Institute of Ultrasound in Medicine, the American College of Radiology and the Society of Radiologists in Ultrasound as well as the American Academy of Pediatrics.

 For more information, please visit: